alegithub72/bookshop/README.md

 #React application

 #####Prerequisities

 1. Install npm

 #####Build application

-Use react-js folder to  modify react and run this command:
+Use react-js folder to  play with react , after launch the build:

 ```
 cd react-js